-The Sig P320 X Carry is an extension of the Sig P320 line and we’re going to cover it in our Sig P320 X Carry Review.
-The Sig P320 was designed and based on the Sig P250, which was a commercially unsuccessful double action only modular handgun that Sig designed in the 2000s.
+The Sig P320 X Carry is an extension of the Sig P320 line, and we’re going to cover it in our Sig P320 X Carry Review.
+The Sig P320 was designed and based on the Sig P250, a commercially unsuccessful double action only modular handgun that Sig designed in the 2000s.

 Sig took their failure with the Sig P250 and redesigned it into the Sig P320 line.
 The Sig P320 is a striker-fired handgun that is now the official firearm sidearm of the US Army in the M18 variant.
-With the Sig320 success on the military and law enforcement market, they also have quite a hold on the civilian market as well.
+With the Sig320 success on the military and law enforcement market, they also have quite a hold on the civilian market.

 Table of contents

 - Sig P320 X Carry Review Shooting

 The Sig P320 Carry runs the fine line of working for both duty and concealed carry.
 It’s a great do-all gun.
 It feels equally at home on a battle belt or in a P320 X Carry holster for concealed carry.

 The wide width makes it a little wide for concealed carry for some people but it can definitely be done.
 With a good holster with adjustable cant and large enough clothing, it’ll conceal well for larger individuals.

 AIWB is the preferred concealed carry method for most people concealed carrying the X carry.
 With the right holster, it conceals surprisingly well.

 The Sig P320 X Carry uses a flush-fit 17-round magazine.
 The 17-round metal magazine isn’t the only magazine option for the Sig P320 X Carry.
 Sig also makes factory 21-round magazines for this gun.

 I will warn you though the Sig 21-round factory extended magazines may or may not be legal for USPSA.